Taro leaves are edible greens that have been enjoyed in many parts of Asia and the Pacific for centuries.

 Also, the fiber in taro leaves helps keep inflammation from happening all over the body by improving digestion and gut health.

-It’s likely that these two things work together to make taro leaves such a good food for reducing inflammation.
+Likely, these two things work together to make taro leaves such a good food for reducing inflammation.

 6. May Contribute To Heart Health